ntut-xuan/BeiKeBox/README.md

-# BeiKeBox
+# BeiKeBox - Solidity
 A decentralized application let user sell some stuff about NTUT.

-## Definition
+## Progress

- - KBK, the drink shop in Taiwan.
- - BKB, the application.
+ - [x] Implement the contract.
- - NB-Coin (NBC), the coin that can trade in BeiKeBox.

-## Function

- - Provide user to post the encrypted info to the BKB, the customer can buy the stuff with NBC.
- - Provide user to get the wallet infomaton.
+ - [x] Test the contract.
- - Provide user to sell the public-key to the customer.

-## Pending develope item

- - [ ] Market web application.

-## User scenario
- TBA.

-## Pending research
+ - [x] CI for test the contract.

-- [ ] How to use solidity.
+ - [ ] Deploy the contract to Goerli.

+## How it works?

-- [ ] Unit test in solidity?
+ - Local test environment (Ganache)
-- [ ] Github action in solidity?
-- [ ] Docker in solidity?
+    - You should have an Ganache container for blockchain testing environment.
+    - Setup the networks in `truffle-config.js`.
+The developements network will depend on Ganache so it should set the host of Ganache.
+(See `truffle-config.js`)
+    - After setting the networks, you can process the operation...
+        - Compile the contract: `truffle compile`
+        - Test the contract: `truffle test --network=developement`
+ - Goerli deployment:
+    - TBD.